 - How should you communicate about the project, and how often?

 - Should you make appointments for consultation in advance, or can you just walk in if you have questions?

 - How do you organise appointments?
 For example, it may be useful to send the supervisor an agenda for the meeting one week in advance, and to make your intended outcome of the meeting explicit.
 Also, making minutes of the meeting helps to keep the process structured.

 - What is your budget for research expenses, courses, and conference visits?

-- For which issues should you contact the promotor, and for which issues the daily supervisor?
+- For which issues should you contact the supervisor, and for which issues the co-supervisor?

-- How are the project tasks distributed between you and your supervisors?
+- How are the project tasks distributed between you and your (co-)supervisors?
 Who does what?

 - Is it allowed to contact other research groups (and possibly) collaborate?